 In general, a person with prior criminal convictions will receive more jail time than a person who has no prior criminal record.
 A case involving a greater amount of money will receive more jail time than one with less money at issue.

 However, the Virginia Sentencing Guidelines aren't mandatory guidelines.
 In other words, the judge is free to ignore the guidelines.
 If the crime is particularly egregious, the judge can impose additional jail time above and beyond what the guidelines recommend.
 Similarly, the judge can impose less jail time than the guidelines recommend.
 Therefore, it's extremely important to have an experienced and respected defense attorney to defend and present your case.

 Sometimes an agreement can be made with the prosecutor at the preliminary hearing that caps the level of incarceration at the low end or midpoint of the sentencing guidelines, or an agreement that the sentence be within the guidelines, or an agreement to the guidelines if the guidelines work out to no incarceration.

-To speak with a Virginia larceny and embezzlement criminal defense lawyer about a charge in Fairfax County, Prince William County, Arlington County, Loudoun County, Alexandria, or elsewhere in Northern Virginia, contact Manikas Law, LLC by phone or email to schedule an appointment today.
+To speak with an experienced Fairfax Virginia embezzlement and larceny criminal defense lawyer about a charge in Fairfax County, Prince William County, Arlington County, Loudoun County, Alexandria, or elsewhere in Northern Virginia, contact Manikas Law by phone at 703-556-0004 or email through our Contact Us page or the box below to schedule an appointment today.